mui/material-ui/docs/src/pages/customization/css-in-js.md

 ### `withStyles(styleSheet) => Higher-order Component`

 Link a style sheet with a component.
 It does not modify the component passed to it; instead, it returns a new, with a `classes` property.
 This `classes` object contains the name of the class names injected in the DOM.
+Some implementation details that might be interested in being aware of:
+ - It's forwarding not react static properties so this HOC is more "transparent".
+ - It's adding a `innerRef` property so you can get a reference to the wrapped component.
+ - It's adding a `classes` property so you can override the injected class names from the outside.

 #### Arguments